sahay-ashish19/IMdB-Ratings/README.md

 Pull requests are welcome!
 If you’d like to add features (e.g., Rotten Tomatoes ratings, export to CSV/Excel), feel free to fork and submit.

 ---

----

-Would you like me to also **add screenshots** of sample terminal + graph output to the README (so it looks professional on GitHub)?